 How to Backup iPhone to External Hard Drive Directly

-Distinctive Feature: It provides a quick backup process as well as a fast restoration process for your backup files.
+Distinctive Feature: It provides a quick backup process and a fast restoration process for your backup files.

 AceThinker iOS Data Backup & Restore is a computer utility that provides an essential function to store and backup your iPhone files.
 It is a well-known alternative for iTunes to backup mobile information.
 This is possible due to its wide-range capability to store iPhone data.
 It can save and export various kinds of data.
-These include WhatsApp, Voice Memos, Calendar, Safari history, and you can also backup iPhone video.
+These include WhatsApp, Voice Memos, Calendar, and Safari history, and you can also backup iPhone video.
 It is compatible with many iOS versions, including iOS 15, iOS 14, iOS 13, and earlier versions.
 Additionally, it can create a limitless number of backup versions of your iPhone.
 The new backup won't also override the oldest backup version of your information.
 This function is suitable when you want to restore the oldest information on your iPhone.
-This tool can allow users to directly back up their files using an external drive.
+With these feature, it is much more recommended to use compare to the basic troubleshooting presented earlier on this article.
+This tool can allow users to back up their files using an external drive directly.
 Even without creating a backup folder on your internal storage, the backup will be saved on your external storage.

 Try it for Free

 Step 1 Acquire the iOS Data Backup and Restore

 First, to perform the how to backup iPhone directly to external hard drive, you need to install the AceThinker iOS Data Backup & Restore.
 Get its installer file by ticking the download button presented before this step.
 Run the file on your computer and finish the wizards and prompts to install it fully.
 Then, launch the tool to familiarize its functionality and processes.